CopernicaMarketingSoftware/Documentation/Mailerq/management-console.md

 ## Setting up a secure management console

-If is a good idea to secure your management console, as you can also use it to set up private DKIM keys, and such private keys are better kept private (hence the name) and not transfered over interceptable non-secure HTTP connections.
+If is a good idea to secure your management console, as it will also used to set up private DKIM keys, and such private keys are better kept private (hence the name) and not transfered over interceptable non-secure HTTP connections.

-To enable HTTPS, the following variables can be set in the config file:
+The following configuration file variables are relevant for enabling HTTPS support:

 ````
 www-port:                   0